octue/twined/docs/source/index.rst

 At `Octue <https://www.octue.com>`_, **twined** is used as a core part of our application creation process:

+  * As a format to communicate requirements to our partners in research projects
   * As a tool to validate incoming data to digital twins
   * As a framework to help establish schema when designing digital twins
   * As a source of information on digital twins in our network, to help map and connect twins together